lutrov/haku/README.md

 ## Documentation

+Haku will only work if your theme uses the standard Wordpress `get_search_form` hook.
+If your theme has a hardcoded search form, you will need to modify it so it uses the `get_search_form` hook instead.

 __Your search results page needs to have the `[haku]` shortcode for the results to show.__

 This plugin provides an API to customise the default constant values.
 See this example: